2020 Porsche 911 Turbo S Could Make 641 HP When It Debuts Next Spring

 Gallery: Porsche 911 Turbo Spy Shots

-All-wheel drive is standard and the eight-speed dual-clutch automatics is the lone gearbox choice.
+All-wheel drive is standard and the eight-speed dual-clutch automatic is the lone gearbox choice.
 Rear-wheel steering and Porsche’s Active Suspension Management are also standard.
 Stopping power comes from 16.5-inch front rotors and 15.4-inch rear ones.
 A 10-piston caliper, new from Porsche, clamps the front rotors.
 The car features staggered 20- and 21-inch wheels as opposed to the four 20-inch wheels on the previous Turbo S.

 One bit of info that remains elusive is price.
 However, we can look to the current car’s $190,700 as a good starting point.
 There’s little chance the next-generation will be cheaper, but it could stay under the $200,000 mark.
 Then again, additional options and packages could easily let the price exceed $200k.
 We’ll have to wait and see.